 "We have the greatest special ops in the world.
-We have more technology than any other country on earth," Manchin tells Martin.
+We have more technology than any other country on Earth," Manchin says.
 "Do we actually need to have 70,000 troops on the ground?"

 "When you have this many people in a country that doesn't want you there — that has no economy, no infrastructure and a corrupt government — and you're trying to stabilize it and build them into a viable nation?
 I'm not sure we have enough time, and I definitely know we don't have enough money," Manchin says.

 But others argue war should be waged independent of cost.

 "The realm of war and peace exists separately apart — and justifiably so — from the economic realm," says Lawrence Kaplan, a visiting professor at the U.S. Army War College.
 He contends that critics like Manchin are looking for "economic answers to a non-economic question."